Starman7312/Robotic-Car-Project/Autonomous Driving Code/README.md

     - ```bash
       ./install.sh
       ```
-  - You'll be all setup now
+  - You'll be all setup now for following the steps below

 ## Running the code:
 You must access the **Venv** installed from the **hailo-rpi5-examples** library: